 South Africa, often referred to as the gateway to the African continent, is a significant addition to Amazon’s global expansion strategy.
 As one of the most economically advanced nations on the continent, South Africa offers a market of over 60 million potential customers.
 Its economy, with a growing middle class and increasing internet penetration, presents a lucrative opportunity for Amazon to tap into a new customer base.
-Conversely, through Amazon, South African brands stand to gain access to global markets in a way the region has never seen before.
+Through Amazon, South African brands stand to gain access to global markets in a way the region has never seen before.

 Key Implications for the South African Market